Data Privacy Day shines a light on just how private your data is, and what you can do about it.

 It is safest to proceed as though nothing is private online anymore.
 Without net neutrality, the largest dollar sign will get to make the rules, and data is the most valuable commodity there is.
 If you don’t take measures to protect your privacy, you’re an easy target.

 You’re identified by your IP address wherever you go online.
 It’s like your license plate.
 The only way to protect your privacy online is to ditch the license plate, and the only way to do that is to use a different car.
-This is the service a VPN, like Avast SecureLine, offers.
+This is the service a VPN offers.
+(Download a VPN for your computer)

 Something to keep in mind, however, is that as soon as you log in to any site with your username, you’re no longer private.
 You’re then identified by that username and any info you entered to create that username.
 The general rule with social media and forums where you have an identity is to share as little of your personal information as possible.